 When you’re calculating how long it takes to plan a wedding, don’t forget that your guests need time to prepare.
 The number of people determines the size of the venue you’ll need.
 The guest list is a key element of your wedding plan timeline.

 Do you want a small, intimate ceremony with only close family?
-Or do you dream of a large, traditional wedding, or a huge celebration?
-Keep in mind that more guests means a higher cost.
+Or do you dream of a large, traditional wedding or a huge celebration?
+Keep in mind that more guests mean a higher cost.
 The more people, the more food and everything else you’ll need.

 Deciding who to invite can be a sensitive issue.
 You don’t want to hurt anyone’s feelings.
 Remember, though, that it’s your wedding and it’s up to you who you want to be a part of it.